shader-slang/slang/docs/design/existential-types.md

 This seems like an appealing thing for a language to support, but there are some subtle reasons why this isn't possible to support in general.
 If we think about what `doSomethingCool(img)` is asking for, it seems to be trying to invoke the function `doSomethingCool<IImage>`.
-That function only accepts type parametesr that implement the `IImage` interface, so we have to ask ourselves:
+That function only accepts type parameters that implement the `IImage` interface, so we have to ask ourselves:

 Does the (existential) type `IImage` implement the `IImage` interface?